-If a child appears to be at risk, our setting follows the procedures of the Local Safeguarding Children Board or local safeguarding partners be contacted at Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or ico.org.uk
+If a child appears to be at risk, our setting follows the procedures of the Local Safeguarding Children Board or local safeguarding partners concern with us.
+For further information about how we handle your data, please refer to the Privacy Notice given to you when you registered your child at [our/my] setting.
+The ICO can be contacted at Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or ico.org.uk